bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

  - SQL database.

-The type of the provider is determined with the type of the stream and the instance you want to create and work with at the end.
+The type of the provider is determined with the type of the stream and the instance you want to create.

 - *Name* *
        Enter a name of the provider here.
-It should be unique, must contain digits, lowercase letters or hyphens and start with a letter.
+It should be unique, must consist of digits, lowercase letters or hyphens and start with a letter.

 - *Description*
        Enter a description for the provider here.

 - *Hosts* *
        Enter a provider host that is an endpoint of a physical service.
-       Add more hosts clicking at the «Add Host» button and entering host names in the appeared lines.
+       Add more hosts by clicking the «Add Host» button and enter host names in the lines that appear.

 **Specific fields:**